digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

           claimName: jenkins-home-pvc
 ```

-Then apply changes to the cluster by execcuting following command.
+Then apply changes to the cluster by executing the following command.

 ```bash
 kubectl apply -f jenkins-deployment.yaml -n jenkins